lwojcik/sc2pte-homepage/changelog/index.md

 Only versions released on Twitch are mentioned here.
 Changes which don't trigger Twitch review process may be omitted.

-For more details on current state of the project see the [Kanban board](https://github.com/orgs/lukemnet/projects/1) or source code repos: [Frontend](https://github.com/lukemnet/sc2profile-twitch-extension-frontend), [Backend](https://github.com/lukemnet/sc2profile-twitch-extension-api).
+For more details on current state of the project see the [Kanban board](https://github.com/orgs/lukemnet/projects/1) or source repositories: [Frontend](https://github.com/lukemnet/sc2profile-twitch-extension-frontend), [Backend](https://github.com/lukemnet/sc2profile-twitch-extension-api).

 ## v1.1.0 (??
 Nov 2018)